Anti-Aging Lip Care Tips

 4. Lip/mouth masks

-When I want a little TLC for my lips but don’t feel like pulling out all the products, I mix up this quick mask using kitchen staples:
+When I want a little TLC for my lips but don’t feel like pulling out a bunch of products, I mix up this simple mask using kitchen staples:

 • ¼ tsp sugar

-• ¼ tsp oil (I switch between rosehip, jojoba, or coconut)
+• ¼ tsp oil (I usually switch between rosehip, jojoba, or coconut)

-• A small drizzle of honey (optional, but helps it stay put)
+• A small drizzle of honey (optional, but it helps the mask stay put)

-Gently apply it around your mouth—especially the upper lip.
-Leave it on for a few minutes, then wipe off with a warm cloth.
+Gently apply the mixture around your mouth—especially the upper lip area.
+Leave it on for a few minutes, then wipe off with a warm, damp cloth.

-• Sugar has natural alpha-hydroxy acids that help lift away dull skin so your moisturizers can sink in better.
+• Sugar contains natural alpha-hydroxy acids that help loosen and lift away dull skin so your lip treatments absorb better.

 5. Lipsticks and glosses that work with aging lips